12 Cheapest Index Funds to Buy

 The cheapest index funds are usually the best to buy.
 Why?
 Because index funds all essentially do the same thing: They passively track a benchmark index.
 And since they essentially accomplish the same goal, it doesn't make sense to buy expensive index funds.

 Think of buying a food staple like bread at a grocery store.
-If you're choosing between three different brands, and they all have the same exact ingredients, buy the cheapest one!
-That's basically the same logic to follow when buying index funds: They have the same ingredients.
+If you're choosing between three different brands, and they all have the same ingredients, buy the cheapest one!
+That's the same logic to follow when buying index funds: They have the same ingredients.
 So why pay more for the same thing when you can pay less?

 So without further ado, here are 12 of the cheapest index funds, as measured by their expense ratios, broken into six different categories: